samiunblack/Learn-C-by-solving-problems/README.md

+Problem 2: A number is given determind if it's even or odd.
+Number range is smaller than 100.
 Problem 3: Print number from 1000 to 1
 Problem 4: Find out the divisor of given T numbers.
 [Problem 5](https://www.beecrowd.com.br/judge/en/problems/view/1003): Read two integer values, in this case, the variables A and B. After this, calculate the sum between them and assign it to the variable SOMA.
 Write the value of this variable.